lhartmanis/compound-screen/tf_enrichment/readme.md

 Contains scripts and data for analyzing transcription factor binding enrichment in a target gene set compared to background.
 Data files containing ChIP-seq data needs to be unzipped before the pipeline can be run.

 This script is designed to be used for large-scale compound-screening experiments and requires a determined - although not very complicated - directory structure to work.
 The top directory, further referred to as `infolder`, contains subdirectories for each treatment.
-Each subdirectory in turn contains two text files for the target and background gene set where each row
+Each subdirectory in turn contains text files for the target and background gene set where one gene name is written per row.

-### First, a script that writes out gene lists
-- Can be differentially expressed genes, or a set of top ranked upregulated and downregulated genes

-### Second, show how to run the analysis
-- Describe the folder structure needed for the script to run

 ## Usage